 The Art Foundation Woodshop is open for use by all students enrolled in Art Foundation.
 A full-time technician and staff train students in the safe use of all woodshop equipment.
 The fully outfitted facility features a table saw, band saws, drill presses, chop saws, sanders, a thickness planer, and an assortment of hand tools, clamps and work benches.

 Art Foundation has a dedicated critique room that offers a pristine environment for viewing, discussing, and photographing student work.
 Studio lights and tripods are available for checkout.

 609 Bowe Street is equipped with secure high-speed wireless Internet service.
 Students may access the Internet in the Open Computer Lab or throughout the building on their personal laptops.

-In addition to 609 Bowe Street, sections of Drawing Studio and Time Studio Art Foundation classes are also offered at VCU’s historic Franklin Terrace building.
-The recently renovated Franklin Terrace now boasts three new Art Foundation classrooms.
+In addition to 609 Bowe Street, sections of Drawing Studio Art Foundation classes are also offered at VCU’s historic Franklin Terrace building.
 Students enrolled in classes at Franklin Terrace will work along with upperclassmen from the Art Education, Communication Arts, and Kinetic Imaging departments.

 Art Foundation provides students with a secure environment in which to work 24 hours a day, 7 days a week, during the academic year.
 Art Foundation students swipe their student ID cards to gain exclusive access to the studios and labs at 609 Bowe Street.
 Franklin Terrace is also accessed by a card-swipe system.
 Additional campus-wide security features operated by the VCU Police include an Emergency Reporting Telephone System and a free Security Escort Service.